unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

   parity check to make sure this was a valid assumption.

-The above process will not necessarily mean the data drives are in the same order so you have any shares that have specific drive include/exclude then you will need to look at the contents of the individual data drives to make sure these are as you want them (and correct them if not)
+The above process will not necessarily mean the data drives are in the same order so if you have any shares that have specific drive include/exclude then you will need to look at the contents of the individual data drives to make sure these are as you want them (and correct them if not).